This cold tomato soup is refreshing and easy to make. The prep time is 15 minutes, and then it needs to chill in the fridge.

 - Place the basil, garlic, and olive oil in your food processor bowl.
 Process into a paste.

-- Transfer the soup to a serving bowl, cover, and chill in the fridge for 2 hours before serving.
+- Transfer the soup to a serving bowl, cover, and chill in the fridge for 2 hours, then serve.

 Notes